-As a foreign student you will have to stay in Germany for more than six months, therefore you need to apply for a Long-term visa which is known as D visa.
+As a foreign student, you will have to stay in Germany for more than six months, therefore you need to apply for a Long-term visa which is known as a D visa.

 Indian students must get a Studying & Learning Language Visa in order to be permitted to study in Germany.